The British National Party?

 With the party in both financial and electoral decline, the BNP has had to rely on more controversial means of gaining publicity, including the use of conspiracy theories.
 A planned march by the BNP in Woolwich in June 2013 was banned by the police, forcing Griffin into a humiliating public appeal for help from the EDL's leader.
 This help was refused.

-Including Griffin, the party now only has three elected officials in the whole of the UK.
+Including Griffin, the party now only has two elected officials in the whole of the UK.